SteveRxD/Blog2/content/authors/admin/_index.md

 ---

+A random assortment of data analysis, finance and statistics.
-I'm a data / finance guy, using this blog as an opportunity to learn new data analysis tools.
-I live in Dallas, Texas.
+Using this blog as an opportunity to learn new data analysis tools.